“In the future, everyone will be famous for fifteen minutes.” — Andy Warhol

 We can’t predict how you’ll get famous, but we can promise you’ll look good doing it.
 Comp Fifteen Minutes, the Crimson’s weekly magazine, and hang out with the Cool KidsTM of 14 Plympton St.

 We publish The Crimson’s sexiest content, from profiles of quirky campus figures to captivating retrospections, with a little levity in between.
-Sometimes, we don’t drink absinthe.
 Every once in a while, we talk about our feelings.
+We are a bit of everything, in the best way.

 Oh, and we almost forgot: scrutinies.
 They’re our weekly cover stories, and consistently rank among the most-read articles on The Crimson’s website.
+"Scruts," as we call them, are long form deep dives into a variety of subjects – from HUDS workers’ struggling to work during the pandemic, to Harvard students tapped by Fox News, to an HMS professor’s semi-spiritual brush with death.
 If you’re looking to flex your investigative reporting muscles, look no further.

 “Wait,” you might say.
 “I don’t have any investigative reporting muscles!
 I’ve never written a magazine article in my life!”